TousifAhamed/Transformers-from-Scratch/README.md

 It's trained on [input.txt](./input.txt), which has 338025 tokens.
 Training activity was done on Kaggle, leveraging some pretrained GPT-2 tokens for additional clarity.
 For more information, see the code in `Kaggle_notebook.py`.

+You can also visit the [Hugging Face app](https://huggingface.co/spaces/Tousifahamed/Transformers-from-Scratch) to see the model in action.
+The app demonstrates text generation capabilities using the trained transformer model.
+For more details on how the app works, refer to the `app.py` file.

 ## Architecture
 The code in `Kaggle_notebook.py` implements a GPT-inspired transformer model comprising multi-head self-attention layers and feed-forward blocks.
 It uses positional embeddings, layer normalization, and residual connections.
 Hyperparameters like attention heads, hidden size, and dropout are configured to balance performance and efficiency.